optroot9b/NLP-Sentiment-Classification/README.md

 Initializes a log directory where all the training information will be saved.
 This information can later be visualized using TensorBoard.

-To view the model metrics, type tensorboard --logdir .\runs\ in your terminal.
+To view the model metrics, type tensorboard --logdir runs in your terminal.

 [Tensorboard](https://www.tensorflow.org/tensorboard/scalars_and_keras)